-Our issuance of preferred stock could adversely affect holders of our common stock.
+Our issuance of additional series of preferred stock could adversely affect holders of our common stock.

-After giving effect to the concurrent offering of our Series A mandatory convertible preferred stock, our board of directors is authorized to issue additional series of shares of preferred stock without any action on the part of our stockholders.
+After giving effect to this offering, our board of directors is authorized to issue additional series of shares of preferred stock without any action on the part of our stockholders.
 Our board of directors also has the power, without stockholder approval, to set the terms of any such series of shares of preferred stock that may be issued, including voting rights, dividend rights, preferences over our common stock with respect to dividends or if we liquidate, dissolve or wind up our business and other terms.
 If we issue preferred stock in the future that has preference over our common stock with respect to the payment of dividends or upon our liquidation, dissolution or winding up, or if we issue preferred stock with voting rights that dilute the voting power of our common stock, the rights of holders of our common stock or the market price of our common stock could be adversely affected.